 Wildlife are plentiful in Mt.
 Spokane State Park!
 Moose, bear, deer, birds, marmots, and more call the mountain home.
 Just remember to quietly observe and always keep a safe distance from ANY critters.

 Speaking of wildlife, have you ever taken your pic with a marmot?
 Share your summer selfie pics on the mountain by tagging @mtspokane or #shredthekan on Instagram, or posting to Mt.
 Spokane Ski & Snowboard Park’s Facebook wall.

 There are “telescopes” at the summit of the mountain which point to every lake in sight.
 Each telescope is labeled with the lake it’s pointed at.
 See all the way from Lake Pend O’Reille and Lake Coeur d’Alene to Eloika Lake on the Washington side.

 11. Bike around the mountain

 The snowmobile trails in the wintertime are also easy biking roads in the summer!
 Park at the snowmobile parking lot and ride all the way around the mountain.
-Make sure you take a map as many roads and trails converge.

 Find the United States Geological Survey’s Summit Marker at the summit of Mt.
 Spokane, near the Vista House at 5,883 feet.
 Check out some other geocaching activities in Mt.
 Spokane State Park.